 - (a) Whenever circumstances reasonably indicate that the employee may be unfit for duty, the Facility Manager or the authorized designee may serve that employee with a written order to undergo a physical and/or psychological examination in cooperation with office personnel to determine the level of the employee's fitness for duty.
-The order shall indicate the date, time and place for the examination. - (b) The examining physician or therapist will provide the Office with a report indicating whether the employee is fit for duty.
-If the employee is not fit for duty, the report should list any functional limitations that restrict his/her ability to perform the job duties.
-If the employee places his/her condition at issue in any subsequent or related administrative action/grievance, the examining physician or therapist may be required to disclose any information that is relevant to such proceedings. - (c) In order to facilitate the examination of any employee, the Office will provide all appropriate documents and available information to assist in the evaluation and/or treatment. - (d) All reports and evaluations submitted by the treating physician or therapist shall be part of the employee's confidential personnel file.
+The order shall indicate the date, time, and place for the examination. - (b) The examining physician or therapist will provide the Office with a report indicating whether the employee is fit for duty.
+If the employee is not fit for duty, the report should list any functional limitations that restrict their ability to perform the job duties.
+If the employee places their condition at issue in any subsequent or related administrative action/grievance, the examining physician or therapist may be required to disclose any information that is relevant to such proceedings. - (c) In order to facilitate the examination of any employee, the Office will provide all appropriate documents and available information to assist in the evaluation and/or treatment. - (d) All reports and evaluations submitted by the treating physician or therapist shall be part of the employee's confidential personnel file. - (e) Any employee ordered to receive a fitness-for-duty examination shall comply with the terms of the order and cooperate fully with the examining physician or therapist regarding any clinical interview, tests administered, or other procedures.
+Any failure to comply with such an order and any failure to cooperate with the examining physician or therapist, including signing of releases, may be deemed insubordination and shall be subject to discipline, up to and including termination.